-In this chapter we will learn about how to optimize Drupal to improve its performance and speed.
+In this chapter, we will learn how to optimize Drupal to improve its performance and speed.
 There are few steps through which we can improve the performance of the website.

-Following are the steps that would help one optimize the website.
+Following are some of the ways to optimize the website.

-Step (3): Next,enable Cache blocks and Cache pages for Anonymous Users by checking both the boxes.
-Then, click on Save Configuration.
+Step 3 − Enable Cache blocks and Cache pages for Anonymous Users by checking both the boxes.
+Then, click Save Configuration.

 If you have many CSS files, it can lower your websites speed.
 Compress them by enabling Aggregate and Compress CSS files.